Frequently Asked Questions

 Do you have other restaurants?

 We sure do!
 Pips, a natural wine bar with an Italian-inspired menu and cocktail list is right next door.
-And Gran Electrica, a greenmarket Mexican restaurant with two locations - in DUMBO, Brooklyn, and Napa, California.
+And Gran Electrica, a greenmarket Mexican restaurant located in DUMBO, Brooklyn.

 Why are you called Colonie?